-2.1.
-The Scottish Government have committed to developing options to end charging for non-residential social care support.
-COSLA and Scottish Government have committed to this through the joint statement of intent and are working together to engage with the sector to develop options for implementation.
-Local Authorities and Health and Social Care Partnerships will be engaged with this process through the relevant working groups and COSLA Charging Working Group.
-This will be subject to the relevant political agreement from COSLA Leaders and the parliamentary and budget process.
+- 2.1.
+The Scottish Government committed to developing options to end charging for non-residential social care support.
+COSLA and Scottish Government have committed to this through the joint statement of intent2 and are working together to engage with the sector to develop options for implementation.
+Local Authorities and Health and Social Care Partnerships will be engaged with this process through the relevant working groups and the COSLA Charging Working Group.
+This will be subject to the relevant political agreement from COSLA Leaders and the parliamentary and budget process. - 2.2.
+2024 Update: The Government have been unable to progress the removal of charges and the position remains unchanged and further challenged by current national financial position of Health and Social Care.
+There has been no indicative timescale for the removal of social care charges to be implemented.